 Stuff About Me

-Grubbs has been singing as long as she can remember, in many different venues and genres.
-She is a graduate of Youngstown State University.
-While a student there, she gravitated toward singing and learning about jazz starting with the classic American Songbook.
-Tania focused on listening to recordings of every vocalist she could get her hands on, and whenever possible, she would sing at jazz sessions.
-It was a little over 20 years ago at one of those jazz sessions, that she met her husband, bassist-Jeff Grubbs.
-Jeff’s orchestral career landed the couple in Fort Lauderdale, Florida, where they lived for 5 years.
-While there, Tania sang in many jazz clubs and performed in numerous concert settings and theatre productions.
-Tania was a featured vocalist with the Florida Philharmonic Orchestra and a member of the Voices of the Boca Pops Orchestra for 3 years.
-In 1996, Jeff won a position in the bass section with the Pittsburgh Symphony Orchestra, and he is now on his 23rd season with the Orchesra.
+Jeff’s orchestral career landed the couple in Fort Lauderdale, Florida, where they lived for five years.
+While there, Tania’s musical journey gave her opportunities to sing in many jazz clubs, performed in numerous concert settings and theatre productions.
+Tania was a featured vocalist with the Florida Philharmonic Orchestra and a member of the Voices of the Boca Pops Orchestra.
+In 1996, Jeff won a position in the bass section of the Pittsburgh Symphony Orchestra.